cwebster2/pyMeteo/README.md

     pip install pymeteo

+or via anaconda

+   conda install -c cwebster2 pymeteo

-pyMeteo is developed with python 3.4 and should work with any version of python 3 but may not work with python 2.
+pyMeteo is developed with python 3.7 and should work with any version of python 3 but may not work with python 2.
 Open an issue or send me a pull request if you want to make python 2 work but make sure any submissions do not regress against python 3.